aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 ```

-Or either using low level integration methods to inject a JSON file directly
+Or either using low level integration methods to inject a JSON file or string directly

 ```ts
 import * as gamelift from '@aws-cdk-lib/aws-gamelift';